Guided by DePaul’s ethic of Vincentian personalism and professionalism,

-CDM compassionately upholds the dignity of all members of our community, and we are committed to making our school a welcoming place for female students to learn.
+CDM compassionately upholds the dignity of all members of our community, and we are committed to making our school a welcoming place for women students to learn.
 We are a dynamic and supportive community of scholars and practitioners across the computing and digital spectrum--and women are a key part of our community's success, comprising approximately 1/3 of our student body.

 Student Organizations for Women at